cheater/articles/first-haskell-script.md

 	putStrLn x           -- prints "Red"
 Variables in Haskell come from:

-1. global definitions:
+1. Global definitions:
 		x = "Hi"
 	on a line of its own, unindented.
 This is the most basic scope in Haskell.
-1. function arguments:
+1. Function arguments:
 		hello x = "Hello, " ++ x ++ "!"
 	This also applies to bindings in lambda expressions, the *<-* inside *do*, etc.
-1. *let* and friends:
-		x = "Hello!"
-		let x = "Good-bye!" in
+1. The keyword *let* and its friends: x = "Hello!" let x = "Good-bye!" in putStrLn x
-		    putStrLn x